-Boomerang Awards, Mighty Knight Behavior Awards are presented to the students throughout the year recognizing academic achievement, citizenship, and improvement.
-Additional awards are presented at Promotion to our sixth grade students.
-The President's Academic and Achievement Awards are presented in accordance with the guidelines established by the agencies sponsoring these awards.
+Boomerang Awards, Principal Awards and other means of recognition are presented to the students throughout the year recognizing academic achievement, citizenship, and improvement.
+Additional awards are presented at an Awards Assembly to our sixth grade students following our promotion exercises.
+The President's Challenge and Academic Awards are presented in accordance with the guidelines established by the agencies sponsoring these awards.